Ultimate Guide to Visiting the Borghese Gallery in Rome

 2. Raphael, Deposition, 1507

-This painting shows Christ being taken down from the cross.
+Raphael's painting shows Christ being taken down from the cross.
 One woman faints at the tragedy, while another looks on in disbelief.
 The painting fuses the best of Raphael’s rich colors with a touch of Michelangelo’s physicality.
 Raphael had recently been in Florence and seen Michelangelo's work in the Palazzo Vecchio.

 A hallmark of Raphael, the painting is ordered in harmonious geometric perfection.
 His lyrical figures exude a narrative pull.
-The painting is currently on display, but behind glass walls for diagnostic review for future conservation.
+The painting is currently on display, but behind glass walls undergoing diagnostic review for future conservation.

 There are 20 known copies of the ancient Greek sculpture of the sleeping hermaphrodite.
 The Borghese's sleeping hermaphrodite is a Roman copy inspired by Polycles' Greek original from the 2nd century BC.
 Romans thought copying the Greeks reflected exquisite taste.